 Riders/Additional Benefits: Accidental Death, Free Living Benefit Rider

 I am insured with 500,000 pesos.
-If I die due to accident, sickness or murder, my beneficiaries will get 500,000 pesos lump sum from Sun Life.
+If I die due to accident, sickness or murder, my beneficiaries will get 500,000 pesos lump sum from the insurance company.
 This would be of great help to my family who depends on my income.
 It can pay debt, pay estate tax if I have properties, help my wife start a business, send my child to school, put food in the table, pay funeral expenses, etc. It may not be a big amount but I am sure it will help my love ones a lot.
 I feel happy that even at my death, I can still help my family move on with their lives.

 When I die due to accident, besides the 500,000 pesos lump sum amount that my beneficiaries receive, they will also get additional 500,000 pesos lump sum amount from the accidental death rider.
 The total amount my family receives when I die due to accident is 1 Million pesos.